oktayesenn/js-function-and-scope/readme.md

 There are four simple rules to remember about scope in JS...

-1. Variables created **without** the `var`, `let`, or `const` keywords, no matter where in a program, are placed in the global scope.
+1. Variables created **without** the `var`, `let`, or `const` keywords, no matter where in a program, are placed in the global scope. :x:
 2. Variables created **with** the `var`, `let`, or `const` keywords are created in the current local scope.
 3. All functions create a new local scope.
 4. The current scope includes all outer (enclosing) scopes.
+5. Variables created with `let` or `const` keywords have **block** scope.

 > One consequence of rule 3 is that variables defined outside of any function
 > are inherently global, even if the `var` keyword is used.